MPult/Rexit/README.md

 # Rexit

-**Development of Rexit is on hold, pending Reddits API shenanigans.**

 Rexit - Liberate your Reddit Chats.
 This tool will export your Reddit chats into a plethora of formats

 ![version](https://img.shields.io/github/v/tag/mpult/rexit?color=orange)